Initially posted on Quora What is the best way to shop online in or from Pakistan? Updated Mar 2017 since the information was out dated.

-I have done a lot of online purchases within Pakistan through credit cards.
-I was also a Product Manager for a company that used to route all these transactions on the internet in Pakistan.
-Hence let me explain both sides of the story.
+I have done a lot of online purchases within Pakistan through credit cards, internet banking, Easypaisa etc. I was also a Product Manager for a company that used to route all these transactions on the internet in Pakistan.
+Hence let me explain what works best.

 90% people fear that their credit card data is not secured and someone or the website itself will get access to it and might abuse it in future.
 10% fear that their purchase will not be completed successfully i.e. what they purchase will not be given/delivered to them.